 These young talents have been selected from all the names put forward by Horse & Hound readers for the Saracen Young Rider of the Year for 2017.
-The award winner will be revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.
+The award winner was revealed at the H&H Awards gala dinner at Ascot Racecourse on 2 November.

 Biggest achievement: winning the under-25 CCI3* at Bramham in June with Collien P 2 and making his Nations Cup team debut.

 Equestrian inspiration: “Tina Cook.
 She has consistently produced top-level horses over so many years and she makes the best of the facilities she has at home, which are nothing extravagant.
 She is always a reliable British rider.”